thesp0nge/dawnscanner/README.md

 ## Usage

-You can start your code review with dawn very easily.
+You can start your code review with Codesake::Dawn very easily.
 Simply tell the tool where the project root directory.

-Underlying MVC framework is autodetected by dawn using target Gemfile.lock file.
+Underlying MVC framework is autodetected by Codesake::Dawn using target Gemfile.lock file.
 If autodetect fails for some reason, the tool will complain about it and you have to specify if it's a rails, sinatra or padrino web application by hand.